WebComponentsGuide/webcomponents.guide/learn/set-up-your-environment.md

 ## Web Browser

 Web Components are a web native platform technology, and so the most important part of your toolbelt will be your web browser.
-Pick a browser you're comfortable using but it's a good idea to ensure it has a robust set of developer tools integrated right in.
+Pick a browser you're comfortable using, but it's a good idea to make sure you pick one with a good set of developer tools built in.
 A lot of developers use [Google's Chrome browser][chrome], which has incredibly powerful built in developer tools that will make it easy for you to debug your applications.
 [Mozilla Firefox][firefox] is another great option with an equally good set of developer tools and great support for Web Components.
-Mozilla also provide [Firefox Developer edition][firefox-dev] which has additional features, such as an Integraded Development Environment.
+Mozilla also provide [Firefox Developer edition][firefox-dev] which has additional features, such as an Integrated Development Environment.
 [Microsoft Edge][edge] is another great browser which is built on the same technologies as Google Chrome.
-If you're on [MacOS][macos] then [Safari][safari] can be a good choice, but it's not quite as capable as the other browsers when it comes to developer tools, and it doesn't support quite as many web platform features as the other browsers.
+If you're on [MacOS][macos] then [Safari][safari] can be a good choice, but it's not quite as capable as the other browsers when it comes to developer tools and doesn't support quite as many web platform features as the other browsers.

 It's a great idea to keep your browsers up to date as often as possible.
 The latest stable version of each browser is a great choice, but if you can't easily access that, keeping it up to date with their extended support releases (for